leinardi/androidthings-pio/pio-softpwm/README.md

 One common use case for software PWM is power the speed of DC motors (e.g. via the L298) if the accuracy of the speed is not that important.
 If possible always use [hardware PWM](https://developer.android.com/things/sdk/pio/pwm.html).

+Currently the maximum frequency supported by this library is 300 Hz.

 ## How to use SoftPWM